-Traditional savings accounts are a little less liquid than checking accounts because there are most likely limits to the number of withdrawals or transfers.
+Traditional savings accounts are a little less liquid than checking accounts because they typically limit you to a certain number of withdrawals or transfers each month.
 You can still access your money if you go over those limits, but you’ll have to pay a small fee.

 Savings accounts also don’t traditionally have check writing or ATM privileges, making it just a little harder to access your funds.

-Most savings accounts have very low-interest rates – 0.01% is the national average.
+Most savings accounts have low interest rates — 0.01% is the national average.

-You can find slightly higher APYs with an online bank because they have lower overhead costs when compared to brick and mortar banks.
+You can find slightly higher APYs with online banks because they have lower overhead costs when compared to brick and mortar banks.
 Credit unions sometimes offer higher interest rates, too.

 4. Money market accounts

-Most money market accounts have some check writing and ATM privileges, but the Federal Reserve limits them to six withdrawals per month.
+Most money market accounts have some check writing and ATM privileges, but the Federal Reserve limits these accounts to six withdrawals per month.